petermazzocco/create-new-dappd/README.md

 - **Select the networks:** Choose the blockchain networks you want to support (e.g., mainnet, polygon, optimism, and more to come.).

 - **Template:** Select a template for your Dapp project.
 Available choices are:

   - [CUSTOM]: RECOMMENDED.
 The simple basic template that allows you to add any form of contract.
+  - [ERC1155]: A simple minting page that is pre-configured to allow you to mint a deployed ERC1155 token.
+Of Note: the functions of the template follow the ERC1155 OpenZeppelin standard and use function naming syntax like "mint", "uri", and more.
+If your functions are named something else, you will encounter import errors initially.
+Simply updating those values will fix the error.
   - [ERC20]: Add yours or any other ERC20 compatible contract address and name, and it will autogenerate hooks based off the ABI and display token info initially.
   - [ERC721]: A simple minting page that is pre-configured to allow you to mint a deployed ERC721 token.
-Of Note: the functions of the template follow the OpenZeppelin standard and use function naming syntax like "mint".
-If you're mint function is named something else, you will encouter import errors initially.
+Of Note: the functions of the template follow the ERC721 OpenZeppelin standard and use function naming syntax like "mint", "name", "symbol", and more.
+If your functions is named something else, you will encounter import errors initially.
 Simply updating those values will fix the error.

 - **Project name:** Enter a name for your project.
 The name can only include letters, numbers, underscores, and hyphens.